Hemp & Contaminated Soil

 In 2008, an Italian farmer discovered that his land had been contaminated with dioxin, a toxic chemical that had been leaking from a large steel plant that was nearby.
 The government had detected dioxin in his livestock, and so he was forced to slaughter his entire herd of 600 sheep.
 In order to save his land, he came up with the idea to use hemp crops for phytoremediation, in order that they might leach the toxic chemicals out of the soil.
 Although the process is time consuming, an added benefit is that the phytoextracted crops can be later be burned as biofuel; providing an easy, renewable fuel resource.

-The more that is understood about hemp, the more evident it becomes that it truly is one of the most versatile plants in human history.
+The more that is understood about the legalities of hemp and the plant itself, the more evident it becomes that it truly is one of the most versatile plants in human history.